Businesses can opt-in or opt-out of the Secondary Market

 Convertibles cannot be traded on the Secondary Market.
 However, if the convertibles are converted into shares in the underlying business, then those shares might be.
 This icon is to signify if the underlying business has opted to participate in the market or not and does not mean this instrument is tradable.
 Investors must wait until the shares (or ownership rights) are issued before they can be bought and sold.

-Funds themselves cannot be traded on the Secondary Market.
-However quite often. as in the case of the EIS100 fund, funds invest into Seedrs' businesses and those may be opted in to the Secondary Market.
+Cohorts themselves cannot be traded on the Secondary Market.
+However quite often, as in the case of the EIS100 fund, cohort campaigns invest into Seedrs' businesses and those may be opted in to the Secondary Market.